 Minor breeds affected: Jack Russel Terrier, Bichon, Mini Shwouzer, Boxer, Havanese, Shih Tzu, and mixed breeds

-Most commonly found in Cavalier King Charles Spaniels, macrothrombocytopenia is an inherited genetic condition that changes the size of platelets in these dogs.
+Most commonly found in Cavalier King Charles Spaniels, macrothrombocytopenia is an inherited disease that that changes the size of platelets in these dogs.
 Platelets should be smaller in diameter than a red blood cell.
-However, in affected dogs, platelets are larger.
+However, in dogs with the ano gene, platelets are larger.
 This is important clinically because automated hematology analyzers are unable to differentiate them from other, similar-sized cells.
 This results in low platelet counts but is not often representative of a true thrombocytopenia.